uberspark/uberspark/docs/verify-build-install-libs.rst

 terminate with a success message.

-Building uberSpark Libraries
+Building |uspark| Libraries
 ----------------------------

-uberSpark uobject runtime libraries are built using the certified CompCert compiler in combination with uberSpark tools (to handle Assembly as CASM).
-To build the uberSpark libraries you need to use the following command:
+|uspark| uobject runtime libraries are built using the certified CompCert compiler
+in combination with |uspark| tools (to handle Assembly as CASM).
+To build the
+|uspark| libraries you need to use the following command:

 ::

    make build-ubersparklibs

-Installing uberSpark Libraries
+Installing |uspark| Libraries
 ------------------------------

-uberSpark libraries are installed to the development system using the following
+|uspark| libraries are installed to the development system using the following
 command:

 ::